 Mon - Thurs: 5pm till 10:00pm 5hrs

+TOTAL: 20hrs per week

+WEEKS: 60 weeks of instructional time/1200 actual hours

 The State of Maryland requires twelve hundred (1200) actual clock hours for barbering licensure.
-At THE TEMPLE School, future professionals are expected to complete their program of barbering with a MINIMUM attendance rate of 90%.
+At THE TEMPLE Ananpolis School, future professionals are expected to complete their program of barbering with a MINIMUM attendance rate of 90%.
 This is the ratio between PROGRAM CLOCK HOURS and ACTUAL CLOCK HOUR ATTENDED AS SCHEDULED.